Central University of Kentucky: Campus

 The primary campus of Central University consisted of 40 acres in Richmond, Kentucky.
-Its first and main building, was the three-story University Building, was built in 1874 from bricks made on site.
+Its first and main building, the three-story University Building, was built in 1874 from bricks made on site.
 It was constructed in the Italianate style and featured a portico with four two-story Corinthian columns.
 By 1901, this campus included eight buildings, including Miller Gymnasium.

 Walters Collegiate Institute, a boys' preparatory school, used the former university campus for five years.
 In 1906, the Kentucky Normal School Commission selected the former Central University campus as the location for the new Eastern Kentucky State Normal School, now called Eastern Kentucky University.

 Academics

 Central University initially included a College of Law; the College of Philosophy, Letters, and Science; and the Richmond Preparatory School in Richmond, as well as the Hospital College of Medicine in Louisville.
 In 1886, the university sold a franchise to dental educators who created the Louisville College of Dentistry in Louisville in 1887.
 The university associated with additional preparatory schools, including, the S. P. Lees Collegiate Institute in Jackson in 1890, the Middlesboro Collegiate Institute in Middlesboro in 1892, and Hardin Collegiate Institute in Elizabethtown in 1896.

 Degrees offered included Bachelor of Arts, Bachelor of Science, Bachelor of Letters, Master of Arts, Master of Science, Master of Letters, and Doctor of Medicine.
 Undergraduate majors for the 1890–91 academic year included the Bible and Christian Evidences, Chemistry, Commercial Science, English Language and Literature, Geology, Greek, History and Political Science, Latin, Mathematics and Astronomy, Modern Languages (French and German), Philosophy, Physics, and Physiology.
-Course offering also included botany, bookkeeping, civil engineering, geography, psychology, and zoology.
-In 1990, the university had 176 students in the College of Philosophy, Letters, and Science; 153 students in the Hospital College of Medicine, and 85 students in the Louisville College of Dentistry.
+Course offerings also included botany, bookkeeping, civil engineering, geography, psychology, and zoology.
+In 1890, the university had 176 students in the College of Philosophy, Letters, and Science; 153 students in the Hospital College of Medicine, and 85 students in the Louisville College of Dentistry.